glpi-project/docdev/source/devapi/search.rst

       - **noread**: hide read choice ? (default false)
       - **nowrite**: hide write choice ? (default false)

-   - 'dropdown': use Itemtype::dropdown() for modification.
+   - 'dropdown': use Itemtype::dropdown() for modification. |br|
       Dropdown may have several additional parameters depending of dropdown type : **right** for user one for example

-   - 'specific': if not any of the previous options matches the way you want to display your field, you can use this datatype.
+   - 'specific': if not any of the previous options matches the way you want to display your field, you can use this datatype. |br|
       See `Specific search options`_ paragraph below for implementation.

 Specific search options
 ~~~~~~~~~~~~~~~~~~~~~~~

-You may want to control how to select and display your field in a searchoption.
+You may want to control how to select and display your field in a searchoption. |br|
 You need to set 'datatype' => 'specific' in your search option and declare theses methods in your class:

    - **getSpecificValueToDisplay**: define how to display the field in the list.